Tag (game): Elbow tag

 This variant is played on a circular field, with an inner circle and outer boundary being demarcated.
-At the start of the game, two of the players become a cat and mouse respectively, with all other players becoming pitchers.
-All of the pitchers pair off and stand around the perimeter of the inner circle, with each pair holding each other by the elbow.
+At the start of the game, two of the players are designated as the cat and the mouse respectively, with all other players becoming pitchers.
+The pitchers pair off and stand around the perimeter of the inner circle, with each pair holding each other by the elbow.
 The cat's goal is to tag the mouse; if the mouse links their elbow with one of the pitchers, then the pitcher who is not connected to the mouse disconnects from the pairing and swaps roles with the mouse.
 If the cat catches the mouse, then they swap roles.

 In one variation of elbow tag, when a mouse links their elbow with one of the pitchers, the pitcher who disconnects from the pairing becomes a cat, and the previous cat becomes a mouse.

 The same game is known as 'standing kho-kho' in South Asia, a variation of the Indian tag variant kho-kho.
 In the 'standing kho-kho' variant, players simply stand in front of or behind each other as opposed to hooking their elbows together.